JPCL May Issue is Now Online

 Finally, in “What Makes a Good Consultant?,” one consultant in the marine industry provides a personal reflection as to what is needed from these consultants.
 Drawing on more than 40 years of experience, Raouf Kattan of Safinah Group offers guidance to the next generation of consultants and inspectors.

 Looking to June

 According to JPCL Editor-in-Chief Charlie Lange, readers can expect the following topics in the June issue:

 JPCL Archives, Subscriptions

-Following the release of the May issue, the magazine will be added to the JPCL archive—containing 25 years of JPCL digital issues dating back to 1996—which covers a priceless collection of evergreen information, solutions to real-life problems, case studies, insight from experts and a historical record of the industry.
+Following the release of each issue, the magazine is added to the JPCL archives—containing 25 years of JPCL digital issues dating back to 1996—which cover a priceless collection of evergreen information, solutions to real-life problems, case studies, insight from experts and a historical record of the industry.

 In 2020 alone, Technology Publishing CEO Brion Palmer reported that more than 25,000 industry professionals accessed the archives.
 However, the content is only available to current JPCL subscribers and, in separating from SSPC, is no longer an association benefit.